SMozaffar/NLP-Notes-References/README.md

-## Graduate-Level NLP Notes
+## Natural Language Processing Notes and Methods

-Welcome to the repository of my handwritten notes from a graduate-level course on Natural Language Processing (NLP).
+Welcome to the repository of my handwritten notes from a graduate-level course on Natural Language Processing.
 These notes have been carefully curated over the duration of the course and cover a wide range of topics from the basics of text processing to advanced concepts in machine learning and language understanding.

 ## Usage